 Katelyn Frantz | K–5 Teacher

-Mrs. Frantz develops creative and immersive lessons for her students and connects academic standards to student's everyday life.
+Mrs. Frantz develops creative and immersive lessons for her students while connecting academic standards to their everyday lives.
 She understands the importance of fostering positive relationships with her students' families and believes that for a student to flourish, it truly does take a village.
-Mrs. Frantz makes sure to support every level of a student's life, whether that's education, social, or emotional needs.
+Mrs. Frantz makes sure to support every level of a student's life, whether that's academic, social, or emotional.

-Mrs. Frantz is a huge mental health advocate, especially children's mental health.
-In her classroom, students participate in daily mental health check-ins.
-She does this by sharing her passion for practicing gratitude and positive affirmations.
-Mrs. Frantz is a dedicated teacher in all aspects of her student's education.
-She has an open-door policy with her families to build those nurturing relationships for her students.
+She is a huge mental health advocate, especially for children.
+In her classroom, students participate in daily mental health check-ins such as practicing gratitude and positive affirmations.
+Mrs. Frantz has an open-door policy with her students and their families to build those nurturing relationships.
 She wants the students and families to have an excellent experience at GEO Focus Academy.

 Mrs. Frantz graduated from Ball State University where she obtained a Bachelor of Science in elementary education and her reading specialist license.
-In her spare time, she enjoys spending time with her husband and their three children.
+Outside of school, she enjoys spending time with her husband and their three children.
 They enjoy traveling and spending time outdoors when the Indiana weather cooperates.

 Matt Heagy | K–8 Special Education Teacher

 Prior to coming to GEO Focus Academy, Mr. Heagy was a special education paraprofessional and coached basketball at all age levels (K–12) for six years.
-He is beginning his fourth year as the freshmen boys' basketball coach at Indian Creek High School in Trafalgar, Indiana.
+He is beginning his fourth year as the freshmen boys' basketball coach at Indian Creek High School.

 Mr. Heagy believes all students can learn with the proper guidance.
 He strives to be a positive role model and is dedicated to making learning fun and worthwhile.
 One of his favorite quotes is from Tim Tebow: "The ultimate goal isn't to succeed or fail, the ultimate goal is to give it everything you have for something that's on your heart."

-Mr. Heagy graduated from Western Governor's University with a BA in special education.
+He graduated from Western Governor's University with a Bachelor of Arts in special education.
 He currently holds a dual teaching license in special education (P–12) and elementary generalist (K–6).
-In his spare time, he enjoys exercising, hiking, reading historical nonfiction books, and spending time with his wife, Molly.
+He enjoys exercising, hiking, reading historical nonfiction books, and spending time with his wife.

 Angela Holmes | School Counselor

-Mrs. Holmes has an EdM from IUPUI in school counseling and is a member of the Indiana School Counselors Association.
+Mrs. Holmes has a Master of Education from Indiana University-Purdue University, Indianapolis in school counseling and is a member of the Indiana School Counselors Association.
 Prior to coming to GEO Focus Academy, she worked at schools throughout Indiana and one in Alaska.

 Alesha Schleicher | Elementary School Teacher

-Mrs. Schleicher very excited to start this new journey with GEO Focus Academy!
-Previously, she taught her own children from home, and was their online Learning Coach for more than eight years—from kindergarten all way through twelfth grade.
-Mrs. Schleicher's been a substitute teacher for the School City of Hammond for the past four years and taught kindergarten for one of those years at a local Hammond elementary school.
+Mrs. Schleicher previously taught her own children from home, and was their online Learning Coach for more than eight years—from kindergarten all way through twelfth grade.
+Mrs. Schleicher's been a substitute teacher for the School City of Hammond for the past four years and taught kindergarten for one of those years at a local elementary school.

-Mrs. Schleicher teaches all subjects and is passionate and driven to inspire her students to love learning.
-She is dedicated to personalizing her teaching style to meet the needs of every student, and thoroughly enjoys building genuine connections with both her students and their families, so that they can feel confident and inspired to reach their full potential!
+She teaches all subjects and is passionate and driven to inspire her students to love learning.
+She is dedicated to personalizing her teaching style to meet the needs of every student, and thoroughly enjoys building genuine connections with her students and their families, so that they can feel confident and inspired to reach their full potential!

-Mrs. Schleicher graduated from Western Governors University with a BA in elementary education K–8, and currently holds a professional educator's license for grades K–6.
+Mrs. Schleicher graduated from Western Governors University with a Bachelor of Art in elementary education K–8, and currently holds a professional educator's license for grades K–6.
 She is a very proud mother of nine beautiful children and one shepherd-husky mix, and an active church volunteer and ministry leader who enjoys serving her community in every way that she can!

 Kelsi Testa-Avila | Middle School Social Studies Teacher

-This is Ms. Testa-Avila's seventh year in the classroom.
-She has taught social studies classes for grades 5–12, as well as reading, language arts, science, and a little bit of math.
+Ms. Testa-Avila has been teaching for more than seven years.
+She has taught social studies classes for grades 5–12, as well as reading, language arts, science, and math.

-Ms. Testa-Avila is dedicated to helping students learn about the world so that they can better understand it and where they fit into it so that they can be leaders in their own ways, because as former U.S. Representative John Lewis said, “We must be headlights and not taillights.”
+She is dedicated to helping students learn about the world so that they can better understand it, and where they fit into it, so that they can be leaders in their own ways.
+As the late U.S. Representative John Lewis said, “We must be headlights and not taillights.”

 Ms. Testa-Avila's love of social studies started when she was a child growing up around multiple cultures and languages in California.
-She moved to Indiana about twelve years ago to attend Indiana University-Purdue University, Indianapolis where she earned a BS in secondary social studies education, with a concentration in geography.
-She holds a professional educator's license for social studies grades 5–2, with endorsements in geography and middle school social studies.
+She moved to Indiana 12 years ago to attend Indiana University-Purdue University, Indianapolis where she earned a Bachelor of Science in secondary social studies education, with a concentration in geography.
+She holds a professional educator's license for social studies grades 5–12, with endorsements in geography and middle school social studies.

-Ms. Testa-Avila now lives in northern Indiana with her boyfriend and dog, Delia.
-In her free time, she loves to read, hike, and learn new languages (she is currently working on Spanish and Chinese).
+She lives with her boyfriend and dog, Delia.
+In her free time, she loves to read, hike, and learn new languages (she is currently studying Spanish and Chinese).
 She is a fan of coffee, bad history jokes and memes, and hockey, go Pens!
 Ms. Testa-Avila also loves to travel and is looking forward to going somewhere new soon!